-But Erin Secord, an assistant U.S. attorney representing the Bureau of Prisons and Waseca's warden, insisted the facility had taken numerous steps to protect inmates, the infections had been quelled and the court lacked jurisdiction to release prisoners.
+But Erin Secord, an assistant U.S. attorney representing the BOP and Waseca's prison warden insisted the prison had taken numerous steps to protect inmates, the infections had been quelled and the court lacked jurisdiction to release prisoners.
 She said the suit should be dismissed.

 "We have shown that the Federal Correctional Institution at Waseca has been taking strides to mitigate the risks, and the implementation was taken seriously," Secord said.